shuhrat/shuhrat.github.io/_posts/2015-12-27-git-lfs-tips-and-tricks.md

 fi
 ```

-But you can't commit changes in .git folder, for that purposes we use small, but powerful
+But you can't commit changes in the .git folder, for that purpose we use small, but powerful
 manager [git-hooks-js][git-hooks-js].
-Simply, you can save hook to `.githooks/pre-commit/git-lfs.sh`, and
+Simply, you can save a hook to `.githooks/pre-commit/git-lfs.sh`, and
-provide it to team members, for more information see [documentation][git-hooks-js-doc].
+provide it to team members.
+For more information see [documentation][git-hooks-js-doc].

-And remember, your friends are
+And remember, your friends are:

 ```bash
 git lfs env